-Improvisation is a life skill, that’s also very suited to use in work environments.
+Improvisation is a life skill that’s also very suited for use in work environments.
 Whether it be in technical professions — such as engineering or construction for example — or in back office or leadership roles, the ability to respond immediately to new potentially unknown impulses with a high degree of expertise, can mean the difference between success and failure.

 Improvisation also improves listening and communication skills, helps with ideation and creativity, problem solving and self confidence.

-And one more reason to bring improvisation into your workplace?
+And if you need one more reason to bring improvisation into your workplace?
 Because while you may not yet be using improvisation, your competitors may well be.

 Why we’re different

-We don’t take our comedy improv practice and wrap it in a corporate workshop as is often the case with this kind of work.
-Our workshops are built from scratch by us for improvisation and related domains first, and our comedy improv practice and school is instead built on top of that.
+We don’t take our comedy improv practice and wrap it in a corporate workshop as is often traditionally the case with this kind of work.
+Our workshops are built from scratch by us for improvisation and related domains first, and our comedy improv practice and school is instead built on top of that foundation.

 It’s all about the buzzwords

 Knowing who is best to take your team through improvisation and related skills can be difficult.
-If you don’t know how improvisation actually works, how can you know which company will do the best job?
+If you don’t know how improvisation actually works, or what it can really do, then how can you know which company will do the best job?